Oppidum: Location and type

 However, size and construction of oppida varied considerably.
 Typically oppida in Bohemia and Bavaria were much larger than those found in the north and west of France.
+A recent discovery reported in July 2025, reveales evidence of a large Celtic settlement near Hradec Králové in the Czech Republic, dating back to the La Tène period.
+It covers a large area in compare to other typical settlements in the region and likely served as a major economic and administrative center for the Celtic Boii tribe, whose name gave rise to “Bohemia.”

 Typically oppida in Britain are small, but there is a group of large oppida in the south east; though oppida are uncommon in northern Britain, Stanwick stands out as an unusual example as it covers 350 ha.
 Dry stone walls supported by a bank of earth, called Kelheim ramparts, were characteristic of oppida in central Europe.
 To the east, timbers were often used to support the earth and stone ramparts, called Pfostenschlitzmauer (post slot wall) or "Preist-type wall".
 In western Europe, especially Gaul, the murus gallicus (a timber frame nailed together, with a stone facade and earth/stone fill), was the dominant form of rampart construction.
 Dump ramparts, that is earth unsupported by timber, were common in Britain and were later adopted in France.
 They have been found in particular in the north-west and central regions of France and were combined with wide moats ("Type Fécamp").
 Oppida can be divided into two broad groups, those around the Mediterranean coast and those further inland.
 The latter group were larger, more varied, and spaced further apart.

 In Britain the oppidum of Camulodunon (modern Colchester, built between the 1st century BC and the 1st century AD), tribal capital of the Trinovantes and at times the Catuvellauni, made use of natural defences enhanced with earthworks to protect itself.
 The site was protected by two rivers on three of its sides, with the River Colne bounding the site to the north and east, and the Roman River forming the southern boundary; the extensive bank and ditch earthworks topped with palisades were constructed to close off the open western gap between these two river valleys.
 These earthworks are considered the most extensive of their kind in Britain, and together with the two rivers enclosed the high status farmsteads, burial grounds, religious sites, industrial areas, river port and coin mint of the Trinovantes.